kbuffardi/integrating-video/index.md

             about half as likely to express interest in **games** and electronic hobbies like **robotics and microcontrollers**
-        -   Minoritized students (by race and/or gender) expressed a variety of interests from multimedia to athletics and wellness, but seldomly considered those interests relevant to coding
+        -   Minoritized students (by race and/or gender) expressed a variety of interests from **multimedia to athletics and wellness**, but seldomly considered those interests relevant to coding

 We want to provide students with **new perspectives and applications of